 In the economic field, Indian economic conservatives have been defenders of the market, in line with their intellectual affiliation not only to Burke and Adam Smith, but also to the ideals of the Tirukkural and persistent Indian institutions like the mandi and the bazaar.
 The colonials, and unfortunately, the successive governments of free India, have had the common feature of not protecting free markets, says the author.
 This has left Indians poorer and less free than we would have otherwise been.
-The self-imposed ailments are recently under a partial correction.
-There is a scope for improvement, however.
-Statism and welfare policies have always driven political parties in India, but the conservative philosophy is not revolution and change, but an organic evolution and change.
-This, perhaps, could be the difference in the anti-statism ideas of both the conservatives and the Marxists.
+The self-imposed ailments have recently come under a partial correction.
+There is scope for improvement, however.
+Statism and welfare policies have always driven political parties in India, but conservative philosophy is not about revolution and change but is about organic evolution and change.
+This, perhaps, could be the difference in the anti-statism ideas of both conservatives and Marxists.

-In the cultural sphere, Indian conservatives are vociferous defenders of an overarching Indian culture imagined in antiquity and evolving over time, says Rao emphatically.
-There is a complete rejection of the idea of a ‘Brahmanical patriarchal Hindu hegemonical’ construct.
+In the cultural sphere, Indian conservatives are vociferous defenders of an overarching Indian culture imagined in antiquity and which has evolved over time, says Rao emphatically.
+There is a complete rejection of the idea of a “Brahmanical patriarchal Hindu hegemonical” construct.
 Despite its Hindu flavour, Indian conservatism transcends religions as well as ethnicities, languages, and regions.
 ‘Bahuratna Vasundhara’, suggesting that many gems stud the earth of India, implies the spirit of diversity, unity, and paradox in Indic civilization.

-Jerry Rao reiterates that the Indian conservative never shies from abandoning the worst while preserving the best.
-The Hindu has always been aggressive to correct the social evils without any great resistance from the priesthood or the ‘tyranny’ of the scriptures.
+Jerry Rao reiterates that the Indian conservative never shies away from abandoning the worst while preserving the best.
+The Hindu has always been aggressive in correcting social evils without any great resistance from the priesthood or the “tyranny” of the scriptures.
 Sati, widow rehabilitation, child marriages, social inequalities in the social sphere, and gender issues have always occupied the best minds, and reforms always had a priority.
 Most of these happened on a voluntary, gradual, and an organic basis.
 At no point in time did reforms mean going against the temples or the priests; and this is indeed a uniquely Indian conservative character.
 The gentleness of the Indian conservative contrasts with the radical nature of the Western counterpart.

 Cricket, Music, and Cinema

 Jerry Rao says that we have a reason to be proud of our achievements in the aesthetic sphere.
 This, again, happened gradually and organically.
 Cinema, music, cricket, and other sports have an overarching celebration of the concept of unity in diversity.
-The country appreciates talent irrespective of religious or caste affiliations to a great extent; and the politics involved in these areas may not have concerned divergent personal philosophies or religions.
-The love for Sachin Tendulkar, Amitabh Bachchan, or Shah Rukh Khan crosses all personal identities in the country perhaps.
-Hence, Azharuddin as a captain was as popular as anybody else; and when he fell from grace, people showed anger on him, but not because of his religion.
-It hurt many fans like myself when he made a statement that his persecution was a result of his religious faith.
+The country appreciates talent irrespective of religious or caste affiliations; and the politics involved in these areas may not have concerned divergent personal philosophies or religions.
+The love for Sachin Tendulkar, Amitabh Bachchan, or Shah Rukh Khan crosses all personal identities in the country.
+Hence, Azharuddin as a captain was as popular as anybody else; and when he fell from grace, people showed anger, but not because of his religion.
+It hurt many fans when he made a statement that his persecution was a result of his religious faith.
 That was in poor taste for most of my generation who loved his game.
 In Pakistan, there is hardly a Hindu player in the cricket team, and one Christian had to convert to Islam due to many pressures involved while playing in the team.
 Such things would be unheard of in our country.

 Education, Environment, and Politics

 The state, however, has suffocated areas such as education and public architecture, rues Rao.
-It is ironic that the government teachers are much better paid than the private teachers; and yet, most educated people and even people with challenged finances would still prefer education in private schools.
+It is ironic that the government teachers are much better paid than the private teachers; and yet, most educated people and even poor people would still prefer education in private schools.
 Our public education system is nothing to be proud of.
 The colonials destroyed our education system, and we continued to do so in the post-Independence period with a matching thoughtlessness.
-Our performance on guarding our environment as trustees in the conservative fashion has been very spotty.
-The Great Indian Desert threatens to swamp us in the future if we do not take enough precautions and corrections.
+Our performance in guarding our environment as trustees in the conservative fashion has been very spotty.
+The Great Indian Desert threatens to swamp us in the future if we do not take enough precautions and make corrections.

-Unfortunately, post-independent Marxist, Freudian, and postmodernist descriptions of a non-existent but apparently malign upper-caste male Hindu tradition – hegemonic, reactionary, oppressive and patriarchal – has gained sanction.
-These sinister ideas are far worse, if not equal to, the colonial ideas of India.
-Aggressive Left discourse over the decades has left the generations only ashamed of being Indians, which is sad.
+Unfortunately, post-independent Marxist, Freudian, and postmodernist descriptions of a non-existent but apparently malign upper-caste male Hindu tradition – hegemonic, reactionary, oppressive and patriarchal – have gained traction.
+These sinister ideas are far worse, if not equal to the colonial constructs of India.
+Aggressive Left discourse over the decades has left the newer generations ashamed of being Indians.
 Marx genuinely believed that India was unfit for self-rule and needed the European hand to move forward.
 Colonialism was bad, but for India it was good, said Marx.
-I wonder how the Marxists would answer or defend him.
+We may wonder how and why Indian Marxists defend him.

-The book is a gentle discourse on the conservative philosophy of the Indians.
-Maybe, it is more appropriate to call it the Hindu conservative.
-He calls to disband caste altogether in one of the reform ideas, but in the present state of heavy politics involved, it looks unlikely.
-Balagangadhara’s group suggests discarding the word ‘caste’ altogether since there are no Indic equivalents of the word.
+Jerry Rao’s book is a gentle discourse on the conservative philosophy of Indians.
+Maybe, it is more appropriate to talk about Hindu conservatives rather than Indian conservatives.
+Rao wishes to disband caste altogether as part of the Hindu reform movement but in the present state of caste politics it looks unlikely.
+Balagangadhara’s group suggests discarding the word “caste” altogether since there are no Indic equivalents of the word.
 We should perhaps go back to the varna and jati concepts based on guna (nature), adhikara (qualifications), and svabhava (character) concepts.
-But with so many rewards in the political, educational, and employment fields by way of caste, the idea to discard caste remains utopian at present.
-The book is slimly packed, not very expensive, and gives a wonderful and overarching view of the conservative philosophy.
-This book is certainly an important weapon to fight the noxious discourses and arguments of the opposing camps.
+But with so many rewards in the political, educational, and employment fields by way of caste-based reservations, discarding caste remains utopian at present.
+This book is certainly an important weapon in the fight against the noxious Hinduphobic discourses and arguments of the left/Marxist variety.